debops/debops/docs/defaults-detailed.rst

 ``type``
   Optional.
 Specify the interface type.
-If this parameter is not defined, role will try and guess the type based on the interface name (see above).
+If this parameter is not defined, role will try and guess the type based on the interface name (see :ref:`ifupdown__ref_network_interface_types`).
 The interface type affects the order in which interfaces are brought up/down and use/requirement of special parameters for certain types.

   +-------------+--------------------------------------------------------------+
   |    Type     | Notes                                                        |